Originally Published 12/17/2019

 Have a Merry Christmas!

 The S&P 500 (Standard and Poor's 500) index is unmanaged and cannot be directly invested into.
 Past performance is no guarantee of future results.
 This is meant for educational purposes only.
 It should not be considered investment advice, nor does it constitute a recommendation to take a particular course of action.
-Waddell & Reed does not offer tax or legal advice.
+This information is not intended to be a substitute for specific individualized tax or legal advice.
+We suggest that you discuss your specific situation with a qualified tax or legal advisor.
 Please consult with a financial professionals regarding your personal situation prior to making any financial related decisions.
 Consult your financial advisor for a breakdown of the fees associated with these services.